-Our supplemental benefit plan and deferred compensation plan liabilities fluctuate based on changes in the market value of certain equity securities, including our common stock.
-As of October 31, 2022, our liability under the supplemental benefit plan and the deferred compensation plan was approximately \$1.9 million and \$3.3 million, respectively.
+Our supplemental benefit plan and deferred compensation plans were terminated in June 2023.
+As a result, our liabilities for these plans will be distributed in June 2024 in accordance with IRS requirements.
+As of October 31, 2023, our liability under the supplemental benefit plan and the deferred compensation plan was approximately \$2.0 million and \$3.9 million, respectively.